What Does it Take to Be a Carpenter?

 What Kind of Carpenter Job Opportunities Are There?

-There were about 1,025,600 jobs for Carpenter in 2016 (in the United States).
+In 2016, there was an estimated number of 1,025,600 jobs in the United States for Carpenter.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 83,800 new jobs for Carpenter by 2026.
-There will be an estimated 104,400 positions for Carpenter per year.
+The BLS estimates 104,400 yearly job openings in this field.

 The states with the most job growth for Carpenter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Maine, New Mexico, or Vermont.
 These states have the worst job growth for this type of profession.